skip to main content

 Streamline your interview process

 A slow IT recruitment hiring process can result in top candidates dropping out and you will have to choose between average or non-ideal candidates which is no choice at all.
-The first point to address in streamlining your process is to clarity what the 3-5 essential experiences or skills you want for the role.
+The first point to address in streamlining your process is to clarify what the 3-5 essential experiences or skills you want for the role.
 This should be agreed with the Hiring Manager and the recruiters in advance so you can clearly identify what “the right candidate” looks like.
 The tighter this definition is, the easier it is to screen and start to build a shortlist.
 Contact the best candidates immediately and screen for suitability on salary and other yes/no criteria.

 If possible, shorten or have a clearly defined interview process and agree will all parties in advance.
 Do you need 1 or 2 interviews post screening?
 In most instances “2 will do”.
 Of course, for some senior positions additional interviews may be required.
 The point is to keep rounds of interviews to a minimum.
 In the service of efficiency, it is better to get the relevant people in the room at the same time rather than multiple single meetings.